whewage/An-Accuracy-Privacy-Optimization-Framework-/README.md

-# Privacy Preserving Data Stream Perturbation
+# An Accuracy-Privacy Optimization Framework Considering User’s Privacy Requirements for Data Stream Mining

 This repository contains experimentation with accuracy-privacy framework implemented using a accuracy module, privacy module and a data fitting module.
 It consideres user's privacy threshold as a input parameter when